systechafrica/NASSIT-Documentation/docs/src/setupscheme/setupProcess.md

 The '**Operations**' menu provides links to open windows for various actions related to schemes.
-These actions include tasks like capturing a scheme\'s bank details and initiating the scheme migration process.
+These actions include tasks like capturing a scheme's bank details and initiating the scheme migration process.
 See the screenshot below:

 <img  alt="operations menu" width="97%" height="auto"  class="center"  src="../.vuepress/public/schemesetup/image6.png">